klamma/ar-for-eu-book/_pages/chapters/ci_unity.md

 The mock Web request object does not actually send a query to the Web but always returns a pre-defined answer that can be set up by the developer.
 This way, it is possible to systematically check how the function behaves based on different answers.
 For instance, in one unit test, the mock Web request could simulate a disconnected state where the query cannot be answered by the server.
-Other unit test cases include simulated answers with where the developer passes different visitor counts to check if the function correctly cathegorizes them.
+Other unit test cases include simulated answers with where the developer passes different visitor counts to check if the function correctly categorizes them.

 For C#, there are different mocking frameworks available such as NSubstitute, moq or FakeItEasy.